andresusanto/easydl/README.md

 - `retryDelay` - Delay in ms before attempting a retry.
 Defaults to `2000`.
 - `retryBackoff` - Incremental back-off in ms for each failed retries.
 Defaults to `3000`.
 - `reportInterval` - Set how frequent `progress` event emitted by `EasyDL`.
 Defaults to `2500`.
+- `methodFallback` - use `GET` method instead of `HEAD` to calculate metadata.
+Useful for downloading S3 signed URLs.

 ### Metadata